+Do you protect your lips from sunburn?
+If your lips’ only protective coating is a shiny lip gloss, you’re likely doing more harm than good.
+It turns out the shine actually attracts UV rays and increases light penetration.
 Skin cancers on the lips can be much more aggressive than other skin cancers, meaning that we have to take extra care to protect them.
 Instead of a shiny gloss, choose a natural lip sunscreen or lip balm that contains an SPF.
 Wear it under any other lip products—including lipstick—for best protection.

 For a serious bug bite or sting, or for an allergic reaction, seek out immediate medical attention.
 However, a mild bite or sting can be treated at home.
 Try these suggestions to soothe the pain or itch.